timmcginley/41936/Subjects/Materials/index.md

 Identify, analyse and delegate DGNB lite requirements to the different subject groups.
 Inform and plan with PMs to align with DMS continually through the process.
 Develop and performco-design processes across the building team to develop solutions.
 Balancing the needs of different disciplines and the DGNB lite requirements through development of metrics and decision support tools.

 ### Circularity in the build environment and life circle assessment
 Principles of circular economy has increasingly become a part of how the future is envisioned also within the build environment.
 This means that we need to both understand the current linear life cycle of a building, as well as how we can begin to reimagine and design buildings from a more circular perspective.
 Part of this is being able to account on the impact of different actions such as mining for iron, casting foundation or heating the building.
 It is however also to put a value on these effects and their impact on both the global and local environment.
-Her we use Life cycle assessment both as a tool for documenting the expected effects of the building, but also to inform and guide the design process, by highlighting problematic material uses or enabling us to create scenarios of different designs and compare them.
+Here we use Life cycle assessment both as a tool for documenting the expected effects of the building, but also to inform and guide the design process, by highlighting problematic material uses or enabling us to create scenarios of different designs and compare them.

 ### Understand and balance the needs of the different disciplines.
 The building project can be viewed is an arena of development.
 Consisting of different actors with different values, strengths, and shortcomings.
 There are global rules of what you can do within this arena but also local rules of thumb within the different disciplines, that sometimes blind them from seeing alternatives to business as usual.
 You can almost se them as different cultures with different values that they worship and put above all else in their priorities, going into this project arena: Aesthetics, resilience, strength, ease of maintenance, safety, agile process…